-Support has been provided for families where students are eligible for Free School Meals (FSM) throughout the pandemic and has continued.
-During periods of school closure, supermarket vouchers were provided through the Government backed Edenred scheme.
-The Household Support Fund continues to provide for payments direct to families to provide meals during school holidays.
-Students who are absent due to Covid 19 have been provided with access to food parcels.
+Support was provided for families where students are eligible for Free School Meals (FSM) throughout the pandemic and has continued.
+The Household Support Fund continues to provide for payments direct to families to provide meals during school holidays in the form of supermarket vouchers.